RamonWinkler/Pneumonia_detection_with_CNN/README.md

 <img width="777" alt="image" src="https://github.com/user-attachments/assets/88678231-c09b-4063-8dc2-dac6c63925b8" />

 This model was given 5216 images for the training process.
 The training included 10 epochs, a batch_size of 32m and the validation data.
-After teh completed training process, the models accuracy was assessed on the test_images.
+After the completed training process, the models accuracy was assessed on the test_images.
 Resulting in an overall accuracy of 76.6 %

 <img width="522" alt="image" src="https://github.com/user-attachments/assets/52c22698-63b2-43de-9859-df45252e0c45" />